inadarei/nodebootstrap/README.md

 Assuming you already have node and npm installed (if not:
-I recommend using [nvm](https://github.com/creationix/nvm)), run following comamands to bootstrap a new Node/Express project:
+I recommend using [nvm](https://github.com/creationix/nvm)), run following commands to bootstrap a new Node/Express project:

 ```console
 $ npm install nodebootstrap -g